 On August 1, 1882, 184 Marlborough was purchased from Thomas B. Curtis’s estate by Albert Edward Touzalin.
 A widower, he previously had lived in Omaha.
 He was vice-president of the Atchison, Topeka & Santa Fe Railroad, and later would become president of the Chicago, Burlington & Northern Railroad.

 He continued to live at 184 Marlborough during the 1884-1885 winter season, but moved thereafter.
 In May of 1886, he married again, in Washington DC, to Lida Miller, the daughter of US Supreme Court Justice Samuel Freeman Miller.

 Charles Homans died in September of 1886.
-George Homans moved soon thereafter and was living at 8 Park Street by 1888.
+George Homans moved soon thereafter to the Union Club at 8 Park Street.

-Eliza Homans and their children continued to live at 184 Marlborough during the 1896-1897 winter season, but moved thereafter to 315 Marlborough.
+Eliza Homans and John Homans, II, continued to live at 184 Marlborough during the 1896-1897 winter season, but moved thereafter to 315 Marlborough.

 On April 1, 1897, 184 Marlborough was purchased from the Homans by Guy Norman.
 He and his wife, Louisa (Palfrey) Norman, made it their home.
 They previously had lived at 262 Beacon.